Pieterminator/BIMPL/README.md

 `conda create --name lola --file requirements.txt python=3.9.12`

-In `tqa`, you will find the code used for the translation quality assessment.
-In `evaluation` there are 2 subfolders: `automatic`, where you can find the code used for the automatic comparative evaluation of the 3 systems (with the correlations and IAA calculations), and `human`, where you will find the material and scripts used for the comparative human evaluation (NLI and FR tasks).
 In `utils`, you can find the Random Generator, and the support script to preprocess the Grade Grinder Corpus (GGC).

 NOTE: